 Low humidity can dry out the skin.
 Increasing the humidity of your environment may be effective in the prevention of keratosis pilaris.
 A portable humidifier may be the perfect solution to adding moisture into the air at home.

 What to avoid when you have acne on your arms?

 - Avoid tight clothing that would rub on your skin.

-- Shower immediately after sports to prevent the sweat and humidity clog your skin pores.
+- Shower immediately after exercising to prevent sweat and humidity from clogging your pores.

-- Avoid Perfumed soaps, or bathing products can irritate or dry out your skin
+- Avoid perfumed soaps or bathing products that can irritate or dry out your skin.

-- Never use harsh scrubs or 10% benzoyl washes on your skin.
-This damage the outer layer of the skin, over dry the skin and will make your arm “acne" worse.
+- Never use loofahs, harsh scrubs, or 10% benzoyl washes on your skin.
+These damage the skin's outer layer, over-dry the skin, and will make your "arm acne" worse.

 - Always shower with cold or lukewarm water.
 These are better for your skin.